 One of my top passions is working with new college graduates to help them start their careers quickly and in a good direction.
-So I was very pleased to be asked to interview with the twenty2.today website for career advice aimed at recent and soon-to-be college graduates.
+So I was very pleased to be asked to interview for an article covering career advice aimed at recent and soon-to-be college graduates.
 We covered graduate studies, internships, career networking, LinkedIn, helpful websites, interviewing, and more.

 Since many of my readers are — or have family members who are — such graduates I am sharing an excerpt of my interview below.

 QUESTION: WHAT IS THE MOST IMPORTANT THING FOR RECENT OR SOON-TO-BE GRADUATES TO KEEP IN MIND WHEN CHOOSING WHETHER TO EXTEND THEIR EDUCATION OR DELVE INTO A PROFESSIONAL CAREER?